-Shellfish in general and mussels in particular are extremely nutrient dense.
+Shellfish in general and mussels, in particular, are extremely nutrient dense.
 They have been cultivated for roughly 800 years and have been consumed by humans for over 20,000.
-Mussels are high in B vitamins, specifically B12, as well as iron, zing, manganese, selenium and phosphorous.
+Mussels are high in B vitamins, specifically B12, as well as iron, zinc, manganese, selenium and phosphorous.
 They are high in omegas 3 fatty acids and low in omega 6, ensuring a good ratio against inflammation.
 They are also an excellent source of protein.
 Peep this chart from Canadian Cove:

 *Granted, the nutrient density of pastured beef and poultry are better than the stats above.
 You get the picture.

 I’d also like to point out that mussels are extremely cheap.
 I got an entire lb for $4 from Whole Foods.

 - 1 lb mussels

 - 1 tablespoon tomato paste (optional)